Enterococci are bacteria (bugs) that live in the gut.

 There's often no way of knowing where or when you picked it up.

-Most of the time VRE are harmless and don't cause infection.
-If they stay in your gut, they won't make you sick.
+Most of the time VRE are harmless and do not cause infection.
+If they stay in your gut, they will not make you sick.

 VRE can cause a serious infection if they get into your blood, kidneys, bladder or body tissues.